 In addition to the recipes, the book also introduces basic cooking terms, techniques, tools, and measurements to help your child become more comfortable and confident in the kitchen.
 Who knows?
 Maybe you can start to pawn dinner duty off on her!

-If you’re anti-pet like our family (and even if you already have an indifferent cat or playful puppy at home), your child will love playing with these pretend pets.
-In addition to four cute animals–Francesca the poodle, Peach the cat, Clyde the bunny, and Scooter the labrador–and six washable markers she can use to color them, this set also comes with a bathtub and scrub brush to clean them off with when she’s done.
-They can be colored and washed over and over again for never-ending fun
+If your child loves animals like mine does, these pretend wild animals will be a hit at your house.
+In addition to four cute animals–Khari the lion, Nia the monkey, Tuma the elephant, and Talib the giraffe–and six washable markers, this set also comes with a bathtub and scrub brush to clean the animals off with when she’s done coloring.
+The figurines can be colored and washed over and over again for never-ending fun.

-The markers that come with the set are washable and non-toxic.
-They come in red, orange, yellow, green, blue, and purple.
+The good news is that the markers that come with the set are washable and non-toxic.
+They come in yellow, green, blue, brown, and gray.
 The pets themselves are made from a soft, fuzzy material that makes them seem more like real animals.
 If your child wants more pets to color and wash off, there are several expansion packs you can buy.

 It feels like bath bombs are all the rage these days.
 I see and hear about them everywhere!
 While there are many bath bomb kits for kids out there, a lot of them result in a poor-quality finished product.
 And where is the fun in making something that doesn’t even work?